 The Tracker4 is being developed in parallel with the new ADS-SR2 repeater controller and shares much of the same software.
 The tracker is in fact currently usable as a simplex voice repeater and includes many of the features of the existing ADS-SR1 repeater.
 The repeater functions may not stay in the final release of the tracker software, or those functions may become optional add-ons, but pre-order customers will keep at least those repeater functions that are already included.

 Radio cables are sold separately.
 We stock cables to connect the Tracker4 to many common radio types.
-See the Tracker to Radio Cables
+Scroll down to the Tracker Cables in the Radio Cables

 category for a listing.